Morriz/mostack/README.md

 In my opinion we always want a single store of truth (Git) that houses all we do as code.
 So I set out to create a stack that declares our entire kubernetes platform, allowing to idempotently apply changes towards our desired end state without side effects.

-So far I am using the following (mostly open source) technologies:
+So far I am using the following Kubernetes applications/tools:

-To boot up a cluster (see `bin/install*.sh` scripts) you can choose one of the following setups before running the package installer:

-* [Minikube](https://github.com/Kubernetes/minikube) for running a local k8s cluster.
-* [kubeadm-cluster-dind](https://github.com/kubernetes-sigs/kubeadm-dind-cluster) for running a local multinode k8s cluster as an alternative that is more close to the real deal.
-My favorite, as it is fast.
-* [Vagrant](https://www.vagrantup.com) for running a local multinode cluster that even more closely mimics a currently available cloud cluster.

-To boot the following Kubernetes applications/tools:

-* [Kubernetes](https://github.com/Kubernetes/Kubernetes) for describing our container infrastructure.
 * [Helm](https://github.com/Kubernetes/helm) for packaging and deploying of Kubernetes apps and subapps.
+* [Weave Flux](https://github.com/weaveworks/flux) operator implementing [GitOps](https://www.weave.works/technologies/gitops/) automated deployment workflow, listening to newly pushed images as well as changes to config repo itself (this one).
 * Docker Registry for storing locally built images, and as a proxy + cache for external ones.
 * [Prometheus Operator](https://github.com/coreos/prometheus-operator) + [Prometheus](https://prometheus.io) + [Grafana](https://grafana.com) for monitoring.
-* [Calico](https://github.com/projectcalico) for networking and policies k8s style.
 * [Cert Manager](https://github.com/jetstack/cert-manager) for automatic https certificate creation for public endpoints.
 * [ElasticSearch](www.elastic.co) + [Kibana](www.elastic.co/products/kibana) for log indexing & viewing.
 * [Drone](https://github.com/drone/drone) for building, testing and and pushing images to our private registry.
-* [Weave Flux operator]() implementing [GitOps](https://www.weave.works/technologies/gitops/) automated deployment workflow, listening to newly pushed images.
 * [Weave Scope](https://www.weave.works/oss/scope/) for a graphic overview of the network topology and services.

 Wishlist for the next version: